cavin-kim/MySQL-Query-Catalog/README.md

 # MySQL-Query-Catalog
-This repository serves as a comprehensive catalog of high-quality SQL queries specifically tailored for MySQL databases
+This repository serves as a comprehensive catalog of high-quality SQL queries specifically tailored for MySQL databases.
+It contains a curated collection of queries covering a wide range of topics, including data manipulation, optimization techniques, schema design, and more.
+Whether you're a beginner looking to learn SQL or an experienced MySQL developer seeking best practices and optimizations, this catalog provides valuable insights and ready-to-use queries to streamline your database tasks and improve efficiency.